The Best Bourbon Whiskey Sour Recipe

 This Recipe is Easy to Scale

-One advantage to this simple recipe is that the ingredient ratio is easy to remember, making it easy to learn how to make a whiskey sour.
+One advantage of this simple recipe is that the ingredient ratio is easy to remember, making it easy to learn how to make a whiskey sour.
 This recipe is also easy to scale, so you're covered whether you're mixing a drink for yourself or you're prepping for a 12-person holiday get-together.

 The ratio for this simple whiskey sour recipe is 2-1-1 (2 parts whiskey, 1 part simple syrup, and 1 part lemon juice).
 I like bold, strong-flavored drinks that allow me to taste every ingredient and enjoy the way they play off of one another.
 For some, this exact whiskey sour recipe may be a bit overpowering at first sip, but I promise that if you mix it over plenty of ice it makes for a delicious drink once the ice begins to melt.
 If you find this recipe too sour or too sweet, add a splash of water to your drink or a few ice cubes to the mix prior to serving.
 This will eliminate the need to wait for melting ice.